Open banking and PSD2 - Secure innovative services via Open API

 Whether buying groceries with one click on Amazon or ordering a taxi on your phone with Uber, customers worldwide increasingly rely on the convenience of online services.

-In the banking sector, new innovative services based on open data also known as open banking are showing up more and more.
+In the banking sector, new innovative services based on open data, also known as open banking, are increasing.